neocrimson17/pyrepo/readme.txt

 This is just a demo of a web scraper in python 3.X.
-If you have not installed beautiful soup and requests on python then I recommend you do so.
+If you have not installed beautiful soup QT5 then I recommend you do so.
+In addition, I've added QT5 for useful interface design.
+For now I will just play around with the widgets and buttons.

 open python in command prompt and install the following:
 	windows: